 Astor’s own marriage is reputed to have been joyless, though he and Mamie had four surviving children to carry on the dynasty.
 Of the Astor family in America in the 18th and 19th centuries it was repeatedly said that ‘the wives made them’, and securing ‘good marriages’ for their children and pushing their husbands’ social mobility by manufacturing ‘society’ is a running theme in our received narrative of some of the key 19th century Astor women.
 Other notable Astors include, later, the incendiary Nancy Astor who appears on the scene in 1906 and was the first woman in Parliament, as well as John Jacob Astor IV, a cousin of Two Temple Place’s Astor, who died on the Titanic, honeymooning with his second wife, thirty years his junior.

-We’ll be introducing new tours of Two Temple Place in 2021 with more information about the life and times of Astor and his family’s wealth in the post-frontier America of 1790 onwards – sign up to our mailing list to be the first to know.
+We run tours of Two Temple Place where you can hear more about the building as well as the life and times of Astor and his family’s wealth in the post-frontier America of 1790 onwards – sign up to our mailing list to be the first to know.